-As of December 31, 2018, we had four active centers participating in the study (a fifth site is on hold), but only two sites have successfully enrolled patients.
-Eleven subjects have enrolled in the study, one has completed the study, and three are using the device in the community.
+As of December 31, 2019, we had four active centers participating in the study (a fifth site is on hold), but only two sites have successfully enrolled patients.
+Twelve subjects have enrolled in the study, two have completed the study, and three are using the device in the community.
 This is substantially below the required number of patients included in our study protocol, currently leading the FDA to label our progress as "inadequate."
-We are in ongoing communications with the FDA regarding options to address the inadequate progress.
-However, there can be no assurance that we will be able to satisfy the postmarket study requirements.
-If we cannot meet FDA requirements for the postmarket study or timely address requests from the FDA related to the study, or if the results of the study are not as favorable as we expect, the FDA may issue additional warning letters to us, impose limitations on the labeling of our device or require us to stop marketing the ReWalk Personal device in the United States.
-We derived 54.3% of our revenues in the fiscal year ended December 31, 2018 from sales of the ReWalk device in the United States and, if we are unable to market the ReWalk device in the United States, we expect that these sales would be adversely impacted, which could materially adversely affect our business and overall results of operations.
+We are in ongoing communications with the FDA regarding how to address the inadequate progress.
+However, there can be no assurance that we will be able to satisfy the post-market study requirements.
+If we cannot meet FDA requirements for the post-market study or timely address requests from the FDA related to the study, or if the results of the study are not as favorable as we expect, the FDA may issue additional warning letters to us, impose limitations on the labeling of our device or require us to stop marketing the ReWalk Personal device in the United States.
+We derived 41.4% of our revenues in the year ended December 31, 2019 from sales of the ReWalk device in the United States and, if we are unable to market the ReWalk device in the United States, we expect that these sales would be adversely impacted, which could materially adversely affect our business and overall results of operations.